ADAM SANDLER (DON TRUBY) has enjoyed phenomenal success as an actor, writer,

 throughout the state, while earning a degree in Fine Arts from New York

-self-contained mini studio, involved in all aspects of film production.
-Happy
+studio, being involved in all aspects of film production.
+Amongst its many

-Comes the Boom."
-Sandler has also collaborated with writer Tim Herlihy on the
+Sandler has also collaborated with writer Tim Herlihy on the screenplays for

 Happy Madison Productions also has a deal with Columbia Tri-Star Domestic

-Television to develop projects for the studio, including "Rules of Engagement,"
+Television to develop shows for the studio including "Rules of Engagement"

-In," on Fox.
 Sandler's comedy albums on Warner Bros Records have gone multi-platinum.

-Collectively, they have sold more than six million copies to
+Collectively, they have sold more than six million copies to date.
+Several years

 ago, Sandler launched AdamSandler.com.
 This site is updated weekly with